pishifat/qat/README.md

 # qat

-...aka NAT/BN Management, where the NAT handles BN applications and a bunch of other mapping/modding related things.
+...aka BN Management, where the NAT handles BN applications and a bunch of other mapping/modding related things.

 ## Requirements